Ibogaine: Pharmacodynamics

+Ibogaine's major active metabolite noribogaine has similar discriminative stimulus properties as ibogaine in rodent drug discrimination tests, but only partially substitutes for ibogaine.
+It appears that the stimulus properties of ibogaine may be primarily mediated by noribogaine.
 Noribogaine is most potent as a serotonin reuptake inhibitor.
 It acts as a moderate κ-opioid receptor agonist and weak μ-opioid receptor agonist or weak partial agonist.
-It is possible that the action of ibogaine at the kappa opioid receptor may indeed contribute significantly to the psychoactive effects attributed to ibogaine ingestion; Salvia divinorum, another plant recognized for its strong hallucinogenic properties, contains the chemical salvinorin A, which is a highly selective kappa opioid agonist.
+It is possible that the action of ibogaine at the κ-opioid receptor may indeed contribute significantly to the psychoactive effects attributed to ibogaine ingestion; Salvia divinorum, another plant recognized for its strong hallucinogenic properties, contains the chemical salvinorin A, which is a highly selective κ-opioid agonist.
 Noribogaine is more potent than ibogaine in rat drug discrimination assays when tested for the subjective effects of ibogaine.